memgraph/docs/docs/streams/transformation-modules/overview.md

 +---------------------+-------------------------------------------------------------------+
 ```

-In this case, we can see that Memgraph has already loaded the user defined transformation
+In this case, we can see that Memgraph has already loaded the user-defined transformation
 of the module batch.

 To load a module (named e.g. `hello`) that wasn't loaded on startup (perhaps
-because it was added to Memgraph's query modules directory afterwards), we
+because it was added to Memgraph's query modules directory afterward), we
 can simply invoke:

 ```cypher